shravani1004/Shravani_S/Exp_03.md

 Analysis of Differential Amplifier Circuit.
 # Introduction to differential amplifier

-Objective
+# Objective
 The aim of this experiment is to design and analyze a MOS differential amplifier based on given specifications.
 The experiment involves DC analysis, transient analysis, and frequency response evaluation to extract key parameters affecting amplifier performance.

-Given Specifications
+# Given Specifications

 Power Supply (VDD): 2V

 Power Dissipation (P): ≤ 1mW

 Common-Mode Input Voltage (Vicm): 1V

 Common-Mode Output Voltage (Vocm): 1.1V

 Differential Input Voltage (Vp): 0.4V

+# By analysis :
-By analysing the given circuit specifications : we get,
+the given circuit specifications we get,

 Iss= P/VDD

 Iss = 0.5mA

 Id1 = Id2 = Iss/2 = 0.25mA
-from this

 Rd = Vdd-Vocm/Id1

 Rd = 3.6k ohm

 Rss = Vp/Iss

 Rss = 800 ohm

-Design Considerations
+# Design Considerations

 1.The circuit consists of two MOSFETs (M1 and M2) forming a differential pair.

 2.Drain resistances (RD) are set to 3.6kΩ, while the source degeneration resistor (Rss) is 800Ω.

 3.Each transistor operates with a drain current (ID) of 0.25mA.

-Analysis Steps
+# Analysis Steps

 1. DC Analysis:
 To Determine the operating points of M1 and M2 also Verifying the biasing conditions and common-mode stability.